Single Core Microelectrodes

 Figure 8: These pictures show a penetration test with Thomas fiber microelectrodes.
 The electrodes moves straight through the brain over a distance of 40.000µm although the fibers just had 80µm outer diameter.
 The drawn connecting lines in the rigth photo show that the exit points of the elelctrodes are exactly at the opposite side of the entrance points.

 - Each of the four platinum-tungsten-cores of our multifiber electrodes are totally isolated from the other cores because of the good isolation property of quartz glass.
-So we can avoid any cross-talk between the cores.
+This avoids any cross-talk between the cores.

 - Because of our precision manufacturing techniques the geometrical shape of the electrode tip can be made exactly and reproducibility according to specifications, as long as it is a tip geometry that is grindable.
 Conical tips can be reproduced with high accuracy (see figure 7).
 With our precision manufacturing equipment tip geometry of the microelectrodes can be optimized for a particular recording situation.
 Each microelectrode will be double checked, electronically and microscopically.
 We give the impedance value for each electrode, documented in a test certificate, enclosed to the electrode delivery.